Hair Loss Test Panel

 Hypothyroidism and Hyperthyroidism: Both low and high thyroid function are known factors in hair loss.

-• Thyroid Stimulation Hormone (TSH)
+• Thyroid Stimulating Hormone (TSH)

-• Free Triidothyronine (Free T3)
+• Free Triiodothyronine (Free T3)

-Causes of Hair Loss
+Causes of Hair Loss: Androgenetic Alopecia

 There are many causes of hair loss.
 Causes include certain diseases, chemical exposure, or drug use.
 The most common causes are:

 • Androgenic Alopecia (AGA) - Male and Female Pattern Baldness, also known as “Androgenic Alopecia”, is the most common cause of hair loss and will affect up to 70% of men and 40% of women at some point in their lifetime.
 Men typically present with hairline recession at the temples and hair-loss on the upper surface of the head, also known as vertex balding.
 Women typically present diffuse, or scattered, thinning of the hair over the top of their scalps.
-People who suffer from this type of hair-loss have an underlying sensitivity to “hair follicle miniaturization” due to androgenic hormones.
+People who suffer from this type of hair loss have an underlying sensitivity to “hair follicle miniaturization” due to androgenic hormones.

-What is Hair Loss (alopecia) from Medications?
+What is Hair Loss (Alopecia) from Medications?

-Who Gets Drug-induced Alopecia?
+Who Gets Drug-Induced Alopecia?

-The development of hair loss and severity depend both on the drug and individual predisposition.
+The development of hair loss and severity depends both on the drug and individual predisposition.
 Some drugs cause hair loss in most patients receiving an appropriate dose.
 Other drugs are only occasionally responsible for hair loss.

 There are two types of drug-induced hair loss:

-Anagen effluvium – the shedding of actively growing hairs.
-Anagen effluvium is usually due to chemotherapy drugs and rarely with gold, colchicine or poisoning with arsenic, bismuth, thallium, or boric acid.
+Anagen effluvium—the shedding of actively growing hairs.
+Anagen effluvium is usually due to chemotherapy drugs and rarely with gold, colchicine, or poisoning with arsenic, bismuth, thallium, or boric acid.

-Telogen effluvium – the shedding of resting, or bulb hairs.
+Telogen effluvium—the shedding of resting, or bulb, hairs.
 Telogen effluvium is the mechanism of virtually all other medication-induced hair loss.
 The list of possible drug causes is very long and includes:

 • Anti-coagulants